OrfeasLitos/advising-sessions/log.md

 ## 27/9/2019

-Today we had a 1-hour meeting with Prof. Kiayias, which we dedicated to discussing the attack against the perfect ledger (i.e. the ledger that provides instant finality).
+Today we had an 1-hour meeting with Prof. Kiayias, which we dedicated to discussing the attack against the perfect ledger (i.e. the ledger that provides instant finality).
 This will become a theorem that will be part of of the Payment Channels paper, supporting our choice to use the complicated but realistic G_Ledger instead of the perfect ledger.
 In